Brian254ke/debbs/README.md

 You run debbs and pass in a few arguments and let it do the magic .
 Give a file you want to open or if it doesn't exist the name you want to refer to it , editor you want to use for the job (optional) , whether to save the file or not once you are done with it or not (optional) , run on real mode (optional).

 <b><i>Now comes the fun part </i></b>, debbs starts a session ,opens  the editor and once you're done coding.
 The moment you exit the editor it runs the file with correct run type procedure for the language you are using.
-Helps in any case you forget its run type procedure or you want to avoid a lot of typing like me 😂 😂.
+Helps in any case you forget its run type procedure or you want to avoid a lot of typing .

 <b><i> Awesome </i>.</b>
-It then outputs the code results after compilation and run time.It has a  Real mode option which enables you can see code output while writing code itself.<b> Think of it as a live server  </b> 😂 😂
+It then outputs the code results after compilation and run time.It has a  Real mode option which enables you can see code output while writing code itself.<b> Think of it as a live server  </b> 😂

 ![Debbs image](./dbs/action.png)

-<b><i>This whole process happens very fast </i></b> . 👍 Saves you a lot of time and will reduce your stress level trust me . 😂 😂
+<b><i>This whole process takes a short time </i></b> .Saves you time

 <h3>Installation </h3>